-- Game of Thrones: This dynamic exists between the beautiful Daenerys Targaryen and the valiant Ser Jorah Mormont, though for the first half of the first season he is also The Mole.
+- This dynamic exists between the beautiful Daenerys Targaryen and the valiant Ser Jorah Mormont, though for the first half of the first season he is also The Mole.
 And later Ser Barristan Selmy when he joins her Queensguard in Season 3 in a non-romantic example.

-- In Dissidia: Final Fantasy, this is the dynamic between Cosmos, the goddess of order, and her champion the Warrior of Light.
+- In Dissidia: Final Fantasy, this is the dynamic between Cosmos, the Goddess of Harmony, and her champion the Warrior of Light.

-- Link and Zelda fit this in most if not all of their incarnations, probably most accurately in the original game, The Legend of Zelda: A Link to the Past, The Legend of Zelda: Twilight Princess, The Legend of Zelda: Spirit Tracks, and The Legend of Zelda: Skyward Sword, and The Legend of Zelda: Breath of the Wild.
+- Link and Princess Zelda fit this in most if not all of their incarnations, probably most accurately in the original game, The Legend of Zelda: A Link to the Past, The Legend of Zelda: Twilight Princess, The Legend of Zelda: Spirit Tracks, The Legend of Zelda: Skyward Sword, and The Legend of Zelda: Breath of the Wild.
 In Breath of the Wild''s backstory, he was her appointed knight and sworn to protect her at all costs.

 - In at least one game, Link became the knight to another princess (Midna), who even lampshaded it once or twice.
 Also an example of Royals Who Actually Do Something, as she was a very competent Lady.